garzj/google-photos-migrate/README.md

 --timeout integer
     Shorthand: -t integer
-    Meaning: Sets the timeout for exiftool, default is 30000 (30s) --untitled
+    Meaning: Sets the timeout for exiftool, default is 30000 (30s)
-    Shorthand: -u
-    Meaning: Includes the largely superflous "Untitled" albums in the album migration.
-Even without this flag being passed, these images should already be included via the photos migration.
 ```

 The processed folders will be automatically put in `/path/to/takeout/Google Photos[Fotos]/PhotosProcessed` & `/path/to/takeout/Google Photos[Fotos]/AlbumsProcessed`.